edsu/pincushion/README.md

 └── user.jpg
 ```

 Each pin has its own directory, which contains the uploaded media (image, audio or video).
+The `data.json` file is an aggregation of JSON data collected from the Historypin API, which is used to create the static site.

 ## Install